 For after hour animal violations contact the Ennis Police Department at 972-875-4462.

 Who do I call if my animal is missing or was impounded?
 You may contact the City of Ennis Department of Health Services by dialing 972-875-1234 between the hours of 8am-5pm Monday thru Friday or visit us in person.
 We are located at 105 S. Preston St. Ennis, TX 75119.
-You may also contact the Ellis County SPCA by dialing 972-935-0756.
-The Texas SPCA is located at 2570 FM 878 Waxahachie, TX 75165 and their hours of operation are Tuesday thru Sunday 11am-4pm and Sunday 11am-4pm.
+You may also contact the SPCA of Texas Ellis County Animal Care Center by dialing 214-742-7722 (option 6).
+They are located at 2570 FM 878 Waxahachie, TX 75165 and their hours of operation are Tuesday thru Sunday 11am-4pm and Sunday 11am-4pm.
 Please be ready to give a detailed description of your animal that includes the color, sex, size or any other distinguishing features.

 What is the cost to reclaim my animal from the SPCA of Texas Ellis County Animal Care Center?
 Please contact the SPCA of Texas Ellis County Animal Care Center by dialing 214-742-7722 (option 6) for more information regarding animal redemption fees.